martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/isomorphisms.lagda.md

 Notice that `inverse` plays the role of `g`.
 The reason we use `inverse` is that then we can use the word `inverse` to extract the inverse of a bijection.
 Similarly we use `bijection` for `f`, as we can use the word `bijection` to extract the bijection from a record.

+## Equivalences in HoTT/UF

+In HoTT/UF one uses a refinement of the notion of isomorphism defined above, not discussed in these lecture notes.

 ## Some basic examples

 ```agda